GovTechSG/purple-a11y/README.md

   -f, --needsReviewItems  Whether to display rule items requiring manual review
                           in report.
 Defaults to false.
                                                       [choices: "true", "false"]
+  -i, --fileTypes                    File types to include in the scan.
+Defaults
+                                      to html-only.
-  -x, --blacklistedPatternsFilename  Txt file that has a list of pattern of
-                                     domains to exclude from accessibility scan
+       [string] [choices: "all", "pdf-only", "html-only"] [default: "html-only"] -x, --blacklistedPatternsFilename  Txt file that has a list of pattern of domains to exclude from accessibility scan
                                      separated by new line